 Angela Pilant, L.C., is a Lighting Specialist for Evergreen Consulting and works with multiple energy efficiency programs in the Pacific Northwest, providing efficiency measurement research and site consultations.
 She has worked in lighting for over 16 years, is Lighting Certified (LC) by the National Council on Qualifications for the Lighting Professions and is a member of Illuminating Engineering Society.

-Mike Smith, a Principal and IH Practice Leader at Wood Environment and Infrastructure Solutions, has over 30 years’ experience providing industrial hygiene and indoor environmental quality (IEQ) solutions to clients across North America.
+Mike Smith, a Principal and IH Practice Leader at WSP Environment and Infrastructure, Inc. has been providing industrial hygiene and indoor environmental quality (IEQ) solutions to clients across North America since 1988.
 Mike has conducted IEQ projects in a wide variety of building types, from residential to high rise, old to new, across North America.
 Mike is a Certified Industrial Hygienist (CIH) and was recognized in 2011 as Distinguished Industrial Hygienist by the Pacific Northwest Section, American Industrial Hygiene Association (PNS-AIHA).
 Mike is also PNS-AIHA Past President.
 Since 2004, Mike has been Seattle Indoor Air Quality Association (IAQA) Chapter Director and leads quarterly workshops with other professionals.
 Mike enjoys doing BOC 1005 Indoor Environmental Quality, because it’s his passion and he enjoys meeting building operators and learning about their buildings!
-Mike received a Master of Science degree in Biology from University of Nevada Las Vegas, and holds a Bachelor of Science degree in Psychobiology from UCLA
+Mike received a Master of Science degree in Biology from University of Nevada Las Vegas and holds a Bachelor of Science degree in Psychobiology from UCLA.

 Northeast Region Instructors

 Ron DePesa is the Manager of Facilities for the State of Massachusetts Office of Court Management (OCM).
-He has also has taught as a certified adult education instructor courses in HVACR, Facilities Managerment and Oil Heat Technology.
-He holds several State of Massachusetts journeymans trade licenses and is a BOC 1&2 graduate.
-Ron has an Associate of Applied Science Degree in Building Construction Technology and a Bachelors of Science Degree in Project Management both from Wentworth Insitute of Technology.
-His over 39 years of work experience has been in the mechanical trades in both capacities as a journeyman and as a manager in the private construction industry, public school facilties, State of Mass. facilities and a major private university facilities.
+He has also taught as a certified adult education instructor courses in HVACR, Facilities Management and Oil Heat Technology.
+He holds several State of Massachusetts journeyman’s trade licenses and is a BOC Level I & II graduate.
+Ron has an Associate of Applied Science Degree in Building Construction Technology and a Bachelors of Science Degree in Project Management both from Wentworth Institute of Technology.
+His over 39 years of work experience has been in the mechanical trades in both capacities as a journeyman and as a manager in the private construction industry, public school facilities, State of Mass. facilities and a major private university facilities.

-William M. Leahy, CEM, CEA, LEED AP, has been working in the field of Energy Management for 38 years.
-Currently he is a consultant and instructor.
-In addition to teaching Building Operator Certification; he teaches Commercial Energy Auditing certification, and Green Building Operations and Maintenance certification courses.
-He spent 12 years teaching high school Tech Education, and has 21 years in energy management, performing energy audits and conducting efficiency and load management programs for Northeast Utilities, its operating companies and its unregulated ESCo.
+William M. Leahy, CEM, CEA, LEED AP, has been working in the field of Energy Management for over 40 years.
+Currently he is an instructor, teaching Building Operator Certification (Fundamentals, Level I and II) for the Northwest Energy Efficiency Council in Seattle WA.
+He is also teaching Professional Development courses for Building Operators at Roxbury Community College’s Center for Smart Building Technology in Boston MA including BOC courses, Commercial Energy Auditing, Portfolio Manager Benchmarking and GPRO Green Building Operations and Maintenance certification course.
+Leahy spent 12 years teaching High School Tech Education, and has 21 years in energy management, performing energy audits and managing energy efficiency and load management programs for Northeast Utilities.
+He spent 6 years as Manager of Technical Support for Select Energy, NU’s unregulated ESCo.
 In his last position, he served for 12 years as Director and Chief Operating Officer of the Institute for Sustainable Energy (ISE) at Eastern Connecticut State University.
-The Institute works in support of sustainable energy public policy, energy education K – adult, greening schools and campuses, EPA Portfolio Manager benchmarking and Green Collar Job training.
-Under his direction, the Institute received numerous regional and national awards including; National Energy Star Partner of the Year in 2004 and 2014 by the US EPA for Excellence in Energy Education and Energy Star applications.
+Under his direction, the Institute received numerous regional and national awards including Energy Star Partner of the Year in 2004 and 2014 for Excellence in Energy Education and Energy Star applications.
 Leahy holds a BS and MS in Education from Central Connecticut State University and a MS in Business Administration from Rensselaer.
 He has earned a Certified Energy Manager (CEM), Certified Energy Auditor (CEA) from the Association of Energy Engineers and was also awarded a Certified Sustainable Development Professional (CSDP) and Certified Demand Side Manager (CDSM) by AEE.
-He is also a LEED Accredited Professional (AP) in New Construction and Major Renovation from the US Green Building Council and a GPRO Instructor in Fundamental of Green Buildings and GPRO Operations & Management Essentials from Urban Green in NYC.
+He is also a USGBC LEED Accredited Professional (AP) in New Construction and Major Renovation.